Medical Alert Systems: What Works, What Doesn’t, and Who Needs One?

 Smartwatch-Style Options

-If you or your aging family member is tech-savvy or prefers a discreet medical alert device, a medical alert smartwatch might suit their style.
-In addition to standard safety monitoring, many of these watches offer additional features, such as medication reminder alerts, heart rate monitoring, blood pressure and blood sugar tracking, weather notifications, step counting, and voice-to-text communication with family, friends, and caregivers.
+If you’re tech-savvy or prefer a discreet medical alert device, a medical alert smartwatch might be the best option.
+In addition to standard safety monitoring, many of these watches offer additional features, such as:

-Families are increasingly turning to AI voice assistants to help older adults in emergency situations, including falls.
-For example, Amazon’s Alexa Emergency Assist is a subscription service that uses a voice-activated device to connect to an urgent response agent and automatically notify family contacts of an event such as a fall or medical emergency.
-This option can be used in place of or in addition to a traditional medical alert system.
+AI voice assistants are also available to summon help in emergencies, including falls.
+These subscription services use a voice-activated device to connect to an urgent response agent and automatically notify family contacts of a fall or medical emergency.

 Who can benefit from a medical alert system?

-When it comes to deciding if an older adult might benefit from a medical alert system, age isn’t the only factor.
-Functional ability—or their capacity to handle regular day-to-day tasks safely—is a key indicator.
+When it comes to deciding if you’ll benefit from a medical alert system, functional ability—your capacity to handle regular day-to-day tasks safely—is a key indicator.
+If you are dealing with any of the following, a medical alert system might be the right resource for you:

 • Chronic conditions (diabetes, heart disease, and so on)